contact ME

 Last spring saw visits to a number of schools for clinics and residencies including Hartt, UNC Greensboro, and East Tennessee State University as well as various online clinics including Lynn Conservatory and Middle Tennessee State.
 I love connecting with college students and encouraging them to get started on what comes after college, whatever that may be, now rather than waiting until they get handed their diploma.
 I also love to encourage them to dream big - ideally bigger than they are comfortable doing.

-In March I made my Washington National Opera debut!
+Last March I made my Washington National Opera debut!
 I played on-stage sousaphone in an adaptation of Offenbach’s La Périchole that is set in Prohibition-era New Orleans called Songbird.
 There was no pit for this opera.
 It was just 11 of us on stage on a bandstand and I played probably two thirds of the time - everything from New Orleans street beat grooves to precarious, one-off opera-style downbeats that follows a singer’s recitative.
 One foot in each world was challenging and wonderful.
 The lead was opera superstar Isabel Leonard whose performance was enchanting.
 It was an h0nor to share the stage with these musicians.

 My world was rocked when my dear friend and most frequent creative collaborator, Lance LaDuke, passed away in December at the age of 56.
 He suffered a very serious fall and was never able to recover.
 I miss him every single day and I’m only now starting to feel like I’m getting my brain wrapped around it all.
 He is so dearly missed as a friend, colleague, and human.
 Hug your loved ones.